joeltg/next-rest/README.md

 The last thing to do in each server-side API route page is export the actual API handler.
 Next.js expects the default export to be a function `(req: NextApiRequest, res: NextApiResponse) => void` which we create by calling the `makeHandler` method exported frun `next-rest/server`.

 `makeHandler` is generic in a single string parameter an **needs to be explicitly parametrized** with the route for the page.
-We pass `makeHandler` a configuration object that contains, for each method, custom type predicates for the request headers and request bodies, and an `exec` method implementing the actual handler for that method at that route.
+We pass `makeHandler` a configuration object that contains, for each method, [custom type predicates](https://www.typescriptlang.org/docs/handbook/2/narrowing.html#using-type-predicates) for the request headers and request bodies, and an `exec` method implementing the actual handler for that method at that route.

-You should be able to get custom type predicates from you runtime validation library.
+You should be able to get custom type predicates from your runtime validation library.
 For io-ts, they're the `.is` property of the codec, like `getRequestHeaders.is: (value: unknown) => value is { accept: "application/json" })`.

 Implementing the exec method is where the magic starts kicking in: it takes a single `{ params, headers, body }` argument, but you don't have to declare any types.
-TypeScript knows to infer `params` the route path parametrizing `makeHandler` (!!) and to infer `headers` and `body` from the augmented API module.
+TypeScript knows to infer `params` from the route path parametrizing `makeHandler` (!!) and to infer `headers` and `body` from the augmented API module.

 The exec method must return a Promise resolving to an object `{ headers, body }`.
 TypeScript will already know to expect the correct response headers and response body types and will complain if you don't provide them.